fauxless/crosscode-ninja-skin-rework/README.md

 Of course, in order to prevent piracy, please do not share your finished product of this mod with anyone else, unless they own the Skin.
 Radical Fish is an indie studio, so let's do our best to support their work in the future.

 That's it!
 Enjoy!

+# Updates

+1.0.1 - 2022 / 3 / 14 - Added new dialogue in intro scene, as well as modified it to make it sound betterish.

+1.0.2 - 2022 / 3 / 16 - Updated textures for the following files: lea-panic.png, lea-special.png

+1.0.3 - 2022 / 3 / 16 - Updated readme + Retextured the following files: lea-hand.png